yoshioterada/PostgreSQL-Vector-Search-pgvector--for-PDF-file-on-Blob-Storage-english/README.md

 ## 3. Running the Application

-Once the environment setup is complete, please follow the steps below to run the application:
+Once the environment setup is complete, follow the steps below to run the application:

 ### 3.1Running Azure Functions (BlobUploadDetector)